petri-labs/mokita/networks/genesis-validators.md

 consensus key, you display your validator public key using the following command

-    osmosisd tendermint show-validator
+    mokitad tendermint show-validator

-The pubkey should be formatted with the bech32 prefix `osmovalconspub1`.
+The pubkey should be formatted with the bech32 prefix `mokivalconspub1`.

 If you are using a custom signing mechanism such as `tmkms`, please refer to their relevant docs to retrieve your validator pubkey.